yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 for iOS: there are two ways to set up the plugin on iOS:

 a.
 Automated Setup for iOS
-- (optional) change the value of PHOTO_LIBRARY_USAGE_DESCRIPTION in Plugins/NativeGallery/Editor/NGPostProcessBuild.cs
+- (optional) change the values of PHOTO_LIBRARY_USAGE_DESCRIPTION and PHOTO_LIBRARY_ADDITIONS_USAGE_DESCRIPTION in Plugins/NativeGallery/Editor/NGPostProcessBuild.cs
 - (Unity 2017.4 or earlier) if your minimum Deployment Target (iOS Version) is at least 8.0, set the value of MINIMUM_TARGET_8_OR_ABOVE to true in NGPostProcessBuild.cs

 b.
 Manual Setup for iOS